Toolbar

 | Additional icon to show that the rule comes from the Layers | |

-| If an object is anchored relatively and cannot be moved manually, it receives this designation when selected. |
+| If an object is anchored relatively and therefore cannot be moved manually, it receives this marker when selected. |

 You can find a list of the rights functions (position, size, deletion, etc.) here.